-- During Part Review, use PCPT to review the DIKTA questions for that part, using study mode. - During Part Review, use the questions built specifically for Part Review (the Part Review questions) for that part of the book, using study mode. - Save the remaining exams to use with Chapter 22, "Final Review," using practice exam mode, as discussed in that chapter.
+- During Part Review, use PCPT to review the Chapter Review questions (designated as "Book Questions" in the software) for that part, using study mode. - During Part Review, use the questions built specifically for Part Review (the Part Review questions) for that part of the book, using study mode. - Save the remaining exams to use with Chapter 22, "Final Review," using practice exam mode, as discussed in that chapter.